 Thanks to Solo garlic’s unique texture, it’s very straightforward for you to peel.
 Moreover, what sets Solo garlic apart from other multi-clove garlic is its white skin with some purple stripes.

 Solo garlic is perfectly versatile.
-You can use it as a medical boost in reducing high cholesterol levels, curing high blood pressure, and lowering the risk of getting cough and cold.
+You can take advantage of its medical properties, such as reducing high cholesterol levels, curing high blood pressure, and lowering the risk of getting cough and cold.

-Furthermore, Solo garlic works well in culinary.
+Furthermore, Solo garlic works well in cooking.
 You can treat it as an ideal vegetable to enhance the flavor of various delicacies, such as stir-fry dishes, curries, soups, and other meat recipes.

 This guide will help you grow Solo garlic at home right now.